 In a more targeted dissemination of our results, we reached out to members of the British film industry and interested members of the public by hosting an event in collaboration with the BFI.
 Every attendee was given a printed copy of our 2015 report.
 More than 100 people attended, a third of whom were invited guests from the film industry and academia, whilst the rest applied for free tickets through the BFI.
 In this way we could ensure some influential film financiers and distributors saw our research, but there was opportunity for those who did not hold such a position and yet had a keen interest in the status of women in film to also participate.
 Those in attendance included students, filmmakers, studio and broadcaster executives, BFI staff, and interested members of the public.

 The Calling the Shots team gave a presentation that contextualized the report and highlighted its findings.
 In that forum, we were able to include qualitative data alongside the numbers by showing clips from completed interviews.
 We also organized a panel of women in the field who responded to the report (including film financiers and film makers).
 We moderated an open discussion, followed by a period of networking that allowed for individual discussion of the project’s findings and their impact.
 Though there was considerable - and passionate - debate amongst the panellists and the audience about what kind of action was needed in response to the report, no one queried or criticized the research itself.
-In-person comments at the time, as well as post-event direct emails and tweets invariably described the event and our report as “informative, stimulating, passionate, inspiring”.
+In-person comments at the time, as well as post-event direct emails and tweets invariably described the event and our report as “informative, stimulating, passionate, inspiring.”

 This is clearly in sharp contrast to the responses that we were aware of to the wider publication of the report in traditional and social media outlets.
 Although there may have been many who read the news reports and responded similarly to our event attendees, there was no communication of this to us.
 Despite some comments on The Guardian article defending our report and contesting the negative responses, it was easy to see how others might be put off from making positive comments in a public forum where they were likely to receive dismissive or unkind replies: